Fetch Images Using Facebook IOS SDK

 • Fetch the images with Graph api from the Facebook with Pagination .

-For fetching facebook images uploaded by user can be fetched by calling the -(void)loadFacebookImages().
+For fetching facebook images uploaded by user can be fetched by calling the -(void)loadFacebookImages() function on click event of Load More button.

 -(void)loadFacebookImages